-VANCOUVER, Washington, Oct.
-01, 2019 (GLOBE NEWSWIRE) -- CytoDyn Inc. (OTC.QB: CYDY), ("CytoDyn" or the "Company"), a late stage biotechnology company developing leronlimab (PRO 140), a CCR5 antagonist with the potential for multiple therapeutic indications, announced today FDA clearance to initiate enrollment in the Company's Phase 2 clinical trial for the treatment of non-alcoholic steatohepatitis (NASH).
-The Phase 2 trial is designed to test whether leronlimab may control the devastating liver fibrosis associated with NASH.
+VANCOUVER, Washington, Jan.
+28, 2020 (GLOBE NEWSWIRE) -- CytoDyn Inc. (OTC.QB: CYDY), ("CytoDyn" or the "Company"), a late-stage biotechnology company developing leronlimab (PRO 140), a CCR5 antagonist with the potential for multiple therapeutic indications, today announced that it is exploring leronlimab as a potential treatment for patients infected with the 2019 Novel Coronavirus (2019-nCoV), a rapidly spreading virus and potential worldwide emergency.